 Pre-employment skills tests work for a wide variety of job roles and for any level of seniority.
 According to the Harvard Business Review, recruiters use pre-employment skills tests for candidates of every experience level.
 In fact, the more senior the role, the more likely the employer is to use assessments to identify candidates with the right traits and abilities.

 Target specific skills with various tests

-Finding out more about a candidate’s abilities is simple with pre-employment skills tests as you can use various tests to target a range of skills.
-For example, if you are hiring for a copywriter in Spain, you might test candidates' communication, verbal reasoning, SEO copywriting, Spanish, and reading comprehension skills.
+Finding out more about a candidate’s abilities is simple with pre-employment skills tests, because you can use various tests to target a range of skills.
+For example, if you are hiring a copywriter in Spain, you might test candidates' communication, verbal reasoning, SEO copywriting, Spanish, and reading comprehension skills.